 Do you communicate with your instructor?

 When taking a distance education course, you must take the initiative to ask your instructor questions if you do not understand the material.
-You may have to communicate with your instructor with an E-mail message or post a question on the class bulletin board, or you may have to call the instructor and leave a message on voice mail.
+You may have to communicate with your instructor with an E-mail message or post a question on the class bulletin board, or you may have to call the instructor and leave a message on voicemail.
 Either way, the response from the instructor might not be instantaneous.
 You must learn to move on to other material and wait for your instructor to respond.

-Interactive Video courses originate from a videoconference classroom at one of our campus locations and are transmitted to classroom(s) at other locations.
-Students taking interactive video courses at other sites come to a classroom at regularly scheduled times and interact via 2-way video with the instructor and on-campus students as if they were in the same room; a facilitator is present in the room to provide additional support and assistance.
+Interactive video courses originate from a videoconference classroom at one of our campus locations and are transmitted to classroom(s) at other locations.
+Students taking interactive video courses at other sites come to a classroom at regularly scheduled times and interact via two-way video with the instructor and on-campus students as if they were in the same room; a facilitator is present in the room to provide additional support and assistance.